thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 - Explain what the three kinds of modules are.
 - Explain what an Express router is.
 - Explain why an Express router is useful.
+- Use the Express router to organize RESTful routes.

 ## What's a Node.js module?